electric-cloud-community/EC-Admin/README.md

 * Debug tools
 * More

-EC-Admin is used in many ElectricFlow field deployments.
+EC-Admin is used in many CloudBees Flow field deployments.

 In June 2018, the plugin was converted to the [Plugin Wizard DSL framework](https://github.com/electric-cloud/PluginWizard) format so the whole plugin code is now managed on GitHub without the need